pearsonkyle/Unity-Variational-Autoencoder/README.md

 ## Unity
-To change the tensorflow model in unity:
+To get started with generating your own 3D meshes follow the instructions below
 1. Train a new model in tensorflow (e.g. VAE in [autoencoder.py](https://github.com/pearsonkyle/Unity-Variational-Autoencoder/blob/master/Python/autoencoder.py#L242))

 2. Load the frozen tensor flow graph into unity